-Parameter Description time_interval <min 1-<br="">65535&gt;</min> Specifies the minimum interval between saves in minutes. on_demand Specifies that logs are saved when requested by the host receiving the log. log_trigger Specifies that logs are saved when previously configured triggers require the log to be saved to the Syslog host.
-Use config syslog host command to determine what triggers are used.
+Parameter Description Log Mode Use the pull-down menu to select the desired method to save log files.
+The user has three options: on_demand - Specifies that logs are saved when requested by the host receiving the log. log_trigger - Specifies that logs are saved when previously configured triggers require the log to be saved to the Syslog host.
+Use the config syslog host command to determine what triggers are used. time_interval - Choose this option to save log files periodically, based on the time specified in the Time Interval field.
+Time Interval Specifies the minimum interval between saves in minutes.